adopted-ember-addons/ember-metrics/README.md

 ## Content Security Policy

 If you're using [ember-cli-content-security-policy](https://github.com/rwjblue/ember-cli-content-security-policy), you'll need to modify the content security policy to allow loading of any remote scripts.
-In `config/environment.js`, add this to the `ENV` hash.
+In `config/environment.js`, add this to the `ENV` hash (modify as necessary):

 ```js
 // example for loading Google Analytics